kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 ```

+The output shows 3 arguments as the `main.exe` is the first argument.

 ### Illustration

-The following program prints the sum of values passed as commandline arguments.
+The following program calculates the sum of values passed as commandline arguments.A list integer values separated by space is passed to program.

 ```rust